 Dominique Leu Cordy grew up all over Oʻahu and now lives and farms kalo with her kāne and their two keiki in Haleleʻa and Koʻolau, Kauaʻi.
 She does freelance research across the pae ʻāina.
 Focusing on land in Hawaiʻi, she specializes in archival research and GIS mapping.
 She has a BA in Cultural Anthropology from University of California at Davis and an MA in Pacific Island Studies from the University of Hawaiʻi at Mānoa.
 She has over 17 years of experience in the field of Cultural Resource Management (CRM) in Hawaiʻi, archaeology, EA and EIS review, community ethnography, historic land and historical research, and GIS research.
 She has guest lectured for six years for the Wahi Kūpuna Internship Program (WKIP) as well as the University of Hawaiʻi West Oʻahu.
 Ms. Cordy has managed and developed cultural and historical GIS databases for government agencies, including the US Army Corps of Engineers (USACE-POH), the Office of Hawaiian Affairs, and the Department of Hawaiian Homelands.
 She engages actively in community organizations that seek to protect, preserve, and educate about Hawaiʻi's precious wahi kūpuna (cultural resources) and is a participating member of the Kaliʻuokapaʻakai Collective, the Waioli Taro Valley Hui.
 She is a co-founder of Kīpuka Kuleana.

-Sarah Barger is a consultant with expertise in grant writing, research, communications, and capacity building for organizations at the intersection of environmentalism, social justice and health.
+Sarah Barger is a grant writing, research, and strategic communications consultant for organizations at the intersection of environmentalism, social justice and community health.
 She has a BA in Psychology, a BA in American Indian and Indigenous Studies, and a minor in Medical Anthropology from the University of North Carolina at Chapel Hill.
-Sarah has a decade of experience in stakeholder engagement in research, grant development and management of community-based research projects.
+Sarah has over a decade of experience in conducting stakeholder engagement in research, developing grant proposals and managing community-based research projects.
 She is grateful to learn from and work alongside indigenous leaders and elders in communities across North America, Aotearoa, Chilean Patagonia and Hawaiʻi.
-Her connection to local communities on Kauaʻi is rooted in organic farming, working alongside farmers and entrepreneurs at local markets, and participating in ʻāina restoration and climate resiliency projects.
+Her connection to local communities on Kauaʻi is rooted in organic farming, working at local markets with farmers and entrepreneurs, and participating in ʻāina restoration and climate resilience projects.
 As Director of Programs, Sarah leads Kīpuka Kuleana's operations.
 She is happiest on the water and in the mountains - especially when paddling, running, hiking, biking and climbing with friends.